dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```

 One caveat of functions is that not only can they appear in
 annotations, they can only appear in annotations.
-One cannot write:
+One cannot write (TODO - this is changing in Dafny 4):

 ```dafny
   var v := abs(3);